AlessioSocci/EDUCATIONAL-RED_PITAYA-125_14-2/README.md

 - GPIO: Set one AXI GPIO PL IP pin as output and another one AXI GPIO PL IP pin as input; GPIO IP are connected via AXI bus to processor.

-- PS MIO: Set pin 13 of PS MIO as output.
-PS MIO are pin directly connected to the processor, bypassing the FPGA logic.
+- PS MIO: Set pin 0 and 7 of PS MIO as output, it's connected at two on-board led and at the other side are directly connected to the processor, bypassing the FPGA logic.
+Set pin 12 as input, with a pull-down resistor 10 kOhm externally cabled.

 - XADC: Read internal core tmperature, sensor is yet in zynq package and for this purpose, ther is no need to instanciate block XADC IP.
 (XADC is necessary for external voltage conversion);